ericropeta/Portfolio/README.md

 # Portfolio - Eric Ropeta

 Hello!
-My name is Eric, and I currently reside in East Lansing, MI, where I attend Michigan State University as a senior.
-In May 2022, I will be graduating from MSU with a Bachelor of Science in Computational Mathematics, where my focus has been on data science and analytics.
+My name is Eric, and I currently reside in East Lansing, MI, where in May 2022, I graduated from Michigan State University with a Bachelor of Science degree in Computational Mathematics with a concentration in data science and analytics.

 This portfolio serves as a compilation of the complete school projects that I've either written myself or contributed to.